 How to Use Essential Oils for Bee & Wasp Stings

 There are many ways you can use essential oils to treat bee and wasp stings.
-We recommend that you use high quality oils like those from our recommended brands to ensure best results.
+We suggest that you use high quality oils like those from our recommended brands to ensure best results.

 Remember never to apply these oils directly as this might cause further damage to your skin.
-Instead, try mixing five drops of the essential oil of your choice carrier oil for every ounce of a carrier oil, and then you may apply this to the site of injury.
+Instead, try mixing five drops of the essential oil for every ounce of carrier oil, and then you may apply this to the site of injury.